 A wreath-laying ceremony, dedicated to the memory of all Hoosiers in all wars and conflicts who sacrificed their lives in defense of the nation, will take place while the names of those Indiana service members who have fallen within the past year are read aloud.

 A special horse-drawn caisson will be presented by the Indiana National Guard Headquarters Ceremonial Unit.
 The caisson carries the remains of the fallen service member, while the caparisoned horse trails behind.
 This rider-less horse, with boots reversed in the stirrups, represents a leader has fallen and will ride no more.

-The 500 Festival Memorial Service, presented by Rolls-Royce, is sponsored and supported by Rolls-Royce, OneAmerica, The American Legion, radio partner WFMS 95.5 FM and TV partner WNDY-TV, who will be telecasting the event commercial-free.
+The 500 Festival Memorial Service is sponsored and supported by Rolls-Royce, OneAmerica, The American Legion, WFMS 95.5 FM and WISH-TV, who will be telecasting the event commercial-free.